PBS-JHU-Journal-Club/PBS-JHU-Journal-Club.github.io/_pages/about.md

 <br/><img src='/images/science-for-everyone.png' class="center">

 We are a journal club comprised of graduate students in the [Department of Psychological and Brain Sciences](https://pbs.jhu.edu/) at [Johns Hopkins University](https://www.jhu.edu/).
 We generally meet on Wednesdays from 4 - 5 PM EST in Ames 110.
+If you can't make it in person, you can also join us via [Zoom](https://jhubluejays.zoom.us/my/makaelanartker)!

 Submit and vote on your favorite papers!
 ======